 The cry, just a half-pitch sharp of the wind’s steady moan.

 Aberrations.
 Just now, an odd thumping came from the direction of the stairs, ongoing and uneven.
-It has stopped now.
+It’s stopped now.
 The tired leather of my chair creaks as I shift my weight to get a better view of the darkened staircase, well beyond the reach of the fire’s flickering glow.
 My skin prickles, and I have an irrepressibly dreadful feeling that something is about to—

 Thus I pass the seconds (minutes, hours?) paralyzed, keenly aware of it lurking somewhere in the shadows behind me, forcing its terrible will on the scene.